trdotpy/Task-Lab/README.md

 ![Logo](./public/assets/tasklab-logo-blk.png)

-# Task Lab
+# TaskLab

 ### <a href="https://task-lab.vercel.app/">Live Site</a>

-A lightweight project management platform, similar to JIRA.
+TaskLab is a lightweight issue tracking and project management system for teams to manage their projects, tasks, and workflows.
+TaskLab allows teams to create and create projects, track tasks, and collaborate on projects in real-time.

 ## Tech Stack